LucasAub/Moonshot-Project/Documents/FunctionalSpecification/FunctionalSpecification.md

 - Limited comfort with technology
 - Needs very simple interfaces
 - Gets frustrated with complicated processes
+- Limited or unreliable internet access

 **Usage Scenario**: Eleanor receives a PDF newsletter from her retirement community that she cannot read comfortably.
-She uses the PDF Accessibility Tool to create a version she can either magnify better or have read aloud to her.
+She uses the PDF Accessibility Tool desktop app to create a version she can either magnify better or have read aloud to her, without needing to go online.

 ---

 ## **3. Functional Requirements**
 ### **3.1 Core Functionalities**
-#### **3.1.1 Simple PDF Upload**
+#### **3.1.1 Simple PDF Selection**
-The tool will provide:
+The app will provide:
-- A prominent, easy-to-find upload button
+- A prominent, easy-to-find "Select PDF" button
+- Integration with the operating system's file browser
-- Simple drag-and-drop functionality
+- Simple drag-and-drop functionality into the app window
-- Clear file size limitations (up to 25MB per file)
+- Clear file size limitations and supported formats
-- Support for all common PDF versions
-- Immediate feedback on upload success or failure
+- Immediate feedback on file selection success or failure
 - Clear error messages in plain language
-- No account creation required for basic use
-- Optional email entry to receive the fixed document
+- Recent files list for quick access to frequently processed documents
+- Ability to process files directly from context menu (right-click integration)

 #### **3.1.2 Automated Accessibility Analysis**
 The system will automatically: